About

 Tyler Green is an award-winning historian and critic who has produced and hosted The Modern Art Notes Podcast since 2011.

 Green is the author of “Carleton Watkins: Making the West American,” which won a 2019 California Book Award gold medal, and “Emerson’s ‘Nature’ and the Artists.”
-Green’s next book, tentatively titled “Claiming Yosemite: The Civil War, the California Genocide, and the Invention of National Parks,” is planned for 2025-26.
+Green’s next book, tentatively titled “Claiming Yosemite: The California Genocide, the Civil War, and the Invention of National Parks,” will be published by Stanford University Press’ Redwood Press trade imprint in the spring of 2027.

 Commonwealth-Club-California-Book-Award-Gold-Medal